 The total compensation pool applicable to about 100 participants in aggregate was initially represented by approximately 10,000 participation points.
-The actual awards for the performance period, if any, will be determined by multiplying the total compensation pool by a fraction, the numerator of which is the number of participation points held by a participant and the denominator of which is the total number of participation points held by all participants on the last day of the performance period.
+The actual awards for the performance period, if any, will be determined by multiplying the total compensation pool by a fraction, the numerator of which is the number of participation points held by all participants on the last day of the performance period.
 Awards can be paid in either cash or equity after the end of the three-year performance period.
 The Compensation Committee has determined that the awards will be paid, if at all, in vested common stock or LTIP Units.
 Earned POP awards cannot be paid unless and until absolute TSR becomes positive.
 Any earned POP award will expire seven years after the end of the performance period, if absolute TSR does not become positive within that period.